 Legal Internships

-You can explore a variety of kinds of legal work while earning academic credit through an internship.
-You might work in a law office, for the American Civil Liberties Union, or for the St. Louis Country Prosecuting Attorney.
+You can explore a variety of legal work while earning academic credit through an internship.
+You might work in a law office, for the American Civil Liberties Union or the St. Louis County Prosecuting Attorney.
 The options are endless.
 For more information on legal internships, contact Robert Cropf, Ph.D.

 Advising for Pre-Law Students

-Morgan Hazelton, Ph.D., practiced law prior to earning her Ph.D.
+Morgan Hazelton, Ph.D., practiced law before earning her Ph.D.
 She understands the law school admissions process well and can help students navigate the admissions process.
-She also serves as the faculty adviser for the pre-law student organization Amicus Curiae.
+She is also the faculty adviser for the pre-law student organization Amicus Curiae.

 Special Events for Pre-Law Students